Top Gradient

 5done

-Grant bigquery.dataViewer scoped to only the billing export dataset (not the whole project):
+Grant bigquery.dataViewer scoped to only the billing export dataset.
+This ensures SELECT has no access to your company's data.

 1gcloud alpha bq datasets add-iam-policy-binding \